mauritssilvis/challenges/java/executable_jar_maven_intellij/README.md

 This error arises when the main class of your project does not contain a proper main method.

-To solve this problem, ensure that your project's main class contains a method with the signature:
+To solve this problem, ensure that your project's main class contains a method with the following signature:

 ```java
 public static void main(String[] args) {